Dennis-Wright/Dennis-Wright-Python-Projects/2026/The File Shredda/README.md

 A simple command-line file shredder I made to permanently delete files.
 It overwrites the file a few times, renames it a bunch of times, and then deletes it.
 Pretty much makes it hard to recover stuff, but still kinda basic.
 This was my first time experimenting with argparse instead of input.

+⚠ Note: This isn’t some super pro secure shredder, especially on SSDs — data might still be recoverable.
+I made this mostly to practice Python file I/O and messing around with binary files.

 ## ✨ Features